 For the better part of my life, my “friends” were people that I met within the vicinity of where I lived.
 They were people that I met through common interests; people that I saw at the grocery store, the mailbox, the park or even at the doctor’s office.
-Today, much of that has changed; because of the internet, I have made friends with common interests, all around the world.
+Today, much of that has changed; because of the internet, I have made many friends, with common interests, all around the world.

-As luck would have it, some of my dearest friends have been become so, by sharing a very rare cancer; chronic myelogenous leukemia.
-For those of us that have found each other in various groups, this blood cancer doesn't seem all that rare, because all of us have it.
+As luck would have it, some of my dearest friends have become so, by sharing a very rare cancer; chronic myelogenous leukemia.
+For those of us who have found each other in various groups, this blood cancer doesn't seem all that rare, because all of us have it.
 Truth be told, there are only approximately 75,000 people in the United States, living with CML; when you compare that to the approximate population in the US of 313.9 million people, we really are a drop in the bucket.

-This being said, it is not uncommon for those of us in CML “groups” to experience the death of a friend.
+That being said, it is not uncommon for those of us in CML “groups” to experience the death of a friend.
 The past few months have been particularly brutal in that department; we all have lost quite a few blood buddies.
 Right now, my focus is on my friend, Cheryl Hay.
-I “met” Cheryl almost two years ago,and was immediately drawn to her wit, her sense of humor and her tenacity; this coupled with the fact that she lives in Australia and has a most fabulous accent, made her extra special, in my book and we quickly became “friends.”
+I “met” Cheryl almost two years ago, and was immediately drawn to her wit, her sense of humor and her tenacity; this coupled with the fact that she lives in Australia and has a most fabulous accent, made her extra special, in my book and we quickly became “friends.”

 Unfortunately, Cheryl’s CML journey has not been an easy one; her CML quickly progressed into Blast Crisis, and a bone marrow transplant was her only option for survival.
-I shall not delve into her medical details, except to say that Cheryl did indeed receive bone marrow transplant; but unfortunately, despite her optimistic spirit, her valiant fight and tenacity, she has lost this war.
+I shall not delve into her medical details, except to say that Cheryl did indeed receive a bone marrow transplant; but unfortunately, despite her optimistic spirit, her valiant fight and tenacity, she has lost this war.

 Where does this leave us?